BenWGee/bengee-webdev/README.md

 ````

 You can copy all the relevant code, then drop in your own json for a personal link site.
 The text "type" also allows you to publish text instead of links.

+# new-trees

+This is a simple HTML/CSS website that displays some of my photos.
+The goal was something like a 'zine' but in a digital format.
+You're welcome to copy the code, but please credit my images if you reuse them anywhere.

+# scipts

+This contains the JavaSript that powers a couple of the sites.
+The links and tnm_links pages were so similar I put the script in a shared location to avoid writing the same code twice.

+# sumo

+This is a wrapper for the sumo api.
+I like sumo wrestling, and wanted to make a little project around it.
+The first page is a full api explorer.
+The second page shows a spoiler-free view of the fights for a given day.